 There are several ways to roast eggplant from charring on an open flame on stove top, to on the grill or in the oven.
 Eggplant can be roasted whole or sliced in half, depending on cooking method used.
 I generally take a shortcut approach when roasting eggplant by slicing the eggplant in half and roasting in the oven (for more details, see recipe card below):

 - First, slice the eggplant lengthwise, down the center.
 Slash shallow hash marks over the flesh.
 Lightly brush flesh with olive oil.

 - Second, turn the eggplant flesh side down and roast in the oven for about 30 minutes.

 - Next, to see if the eggplant is done, press the skin.
 If the skin is dark, almost black, is soft and sinks when pressed, it’s ready.

-- Last, allow to cool and scrape the flesh out.
+- Last, cool and scrape the flesh out.

 Sometimes eggplant can be watery after roasting.
 For this recipe, simply strain off as much liquid as you can before using it in the recipe.

 A Few Recipe Tips

 - Freezer friendly?
 Yes please!
 These eggplant meatless balls are so versatile!
 Freeze completely after shaping, before or after cooking.
 Store in a freezer bag for up to two weeks.
 Thaw in fridge overnight then cook or rewarm.